 Peter Hancock is Chair of the Northampton District and has also served in the Huddersfield (Pennine), Hinckley and Bristol (Kingswood) Circuits.
 He led the planting of a church for people who don’t go to church – one of Methodism’s first Fresh Expressions (before that title came into being) and currently chairs the Venture FX project management group.
 He studied foreign languages as well as theology and enjoys all sport and visiting the Glastonbury Festival.
 He is married to Jane with three daughters and two granddaughters.

-Catrin is the Methodist Chaplain at the University of Sheffield, where she spends many rewarding hours putting the world to rights with students, over coffee and cake.
+Catrin is a tutor in biblical studies and Director of the Centre for Continuing Ministerial Development, at The Queen’s Foundation in Birmingham.
+She was previously the Methodist Chaplain at the University of Sheffield, where she spent many rewarding hours putting the world to rights with students, over coffee and cake.
 Her research interests centre around the New Testament, in particular the epistles, with a focus on the Jewish and Graeco-Roman context within which the early church came into being.
 She is also interested in the ways in which our biblical interpretation shapes our present-day understanding of the church’s vocation, ministry and discipleship.
 She is also a terrible drummer, an occasional (and slow) runner, and an enthusiastic walker.

 John Howard is a recently appointed Mission Partner serving in Israel Palestine, at the Methodist Liaison Office of the World Methodist Council.
 He was formally Chair of the Wolverhampton and Shrewsbury District for eleven years.
 He has previously served in circuit at Leeds, Smethwich, Handsworth and Newcastle upon Tyne.